disguise-one/hap-encoder-adobe-cc/doc/user_guide/README.md

 At present, 'auto' corresponds to choosing 1 chunk per texture; this may change in the future.

-### Playback

-Playback requires support for the HAP codec.
-There are plenty of options, including

--  the HAP QuickTime codec
--  VLC
--  many media servers
--  HAP codec ingestion in Adobe products

 ## What is HAP